utsavlamichhane/Neural_Net_Scratch/README.md

 cows_feat.txt is the input data file.

 first_scratch_report.pdf  is the description of the model, focusing the big pic of the pipeline.

+For class students: If you are my colleague from my sequence alignment class and have confusion or any problem with your research data set then email me (utsav.lamichhane@gmail.com).
+If you have coding problem meet me (second floor, Rhodes building).
+Bioinformatics undergrad: meet (after the class on thrusday).